 - Antec HCP1300

-The following software were used for testing and monitoring.
+The following software was used for testing and monitoring:

 - Asus Real Bench v 2.44 (Intel)

 - Real Temp GT v 3.70 (Intel)